Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 )

 counter(100)
-incr() // prints "new value is 101" decr() // prints "new value is 100" decr()+decr() // prints "new value is 99" and then "new value is 98"
+incr() // prints “new value is 101" decr() // prints “new value is 100" decr()+decr() // prints “new value is 99” and then “new value is 98"
 ```

 ## Debugging

 `JoinRun` has a simple debugging facility.

-For a given molecule, there is always a single join definition (JD) to which this molecule "belongs" - that is, the JD where this molecule is consumed as input molecule by some reactions.
+For a given molecule, there is always a single join definition (JD) to which this molecule “belongs” - that is, the JD where this molecule is consumed as input molecule by some reactions.
 This JD is accessed as `.joinDef` method on the molecule injector.
 Additionally:
 - the user can see the input molecules used by reactions in that JD;